nanvel/blog/pages/books.md

 - [The Rust Prograsmming Language](https://doc.rust-lang.org/book/)
 - Algorithmic Trading: Winning Strategies and Their Rationale by Ernie Chan
 - Machine Trading: Deploying Computer Algorithms to Conquer the Markets by Ernie Chan
-- Advances in Financial Machine Learning by Marcos Lopez de Prado
 - Advanced Algorithmic Trading by Michael Halls-Moore
 - Implementing Domain-Driven Design by Vernon Vaughn
 - Wool by Hugh Howey